Samuel Bronston: John Paul Jones

 Principal photography began in January 1958, with scenes shot in Versailles in France, Scotland, and Ostia, near Rome.
 Filming was also allowed inside the Royal Palace of Madrid by the Francoist Spanish government.
 However, casting an actor to portray George Washington proved difficult, which delayed filming of scenes featuring Washington.
-At one point, Farrow and Bronston sent one-dollar U.S. bills to casting agents, asking them to help select an appropriate actor that most resembled him.
+At one point, Farrow and Bronston sent one-dollar U.S. bills to casting agents, asking them to help select an appropriate actor who most resembled him.
 Farrow eventually selected American actor John Crawford, who was vacationing in Madrid at the time.
-During shooting, Farrow had Crawford deliver his dialogue with his back turned to the camera.
+During filming, Farrow had Crawford deliver his dialogue with his back turned to the camera.
 Filming wrapped on August 5, 1958.

 John Paul Jones was released in June 1959 to mixed reviews from film critics.
 James Powers of Variety wrote in his review: "John Paul Jones has some spectacular sea action scenes and achieves some freshness in dealing with the Revolutionary War.
 But the Samuel Bronston production doesn't get much fire-power into the characters.
 They end, as they begin, as historical personages rather than human being."
 The film earned $1 million in distributor rentals from the United States and Canada, becoming a box office flop.
 Despite losing his investment, Du Pont III told Bronston he did not invest in individual projects but "rather in the ability of men."

 King of Kings

-Despite the financial failure of John Paul Jones (1959), Farrow and Bronston formed a production company, Brofar, and they proceeded on their second project.
+Despite the financial failure of John Paul Jones (1959), John Farrow and Bronston formed a production company, Brofar, and they proceeded on their second project.
 The next month, Bronston announced the project was a religious biographical film of Jesus, tentatively titled Son of Man.
 It had been an independent project Farrow had been developing since 1953.
 Meanwhile, Twentieth Century-Fox, under the leadership of studio president Spyros Skouras, had been long in development of The Greatest Story Ever Told (1965), another religious biopic of Jesus.
-According to Variety, Skouras learned of the rival project, and he attempted to acquire the project from Bronston for $1 million.
+According to Variety, Skouras learned about Bronston's rival project and attempted to acquire it for $1 million.
 However, Bronston refused, stating: "I'm in the business of producing not of abandoning motion pictures.
 Too many people have invested too much effort into this venture."

 By 1959, Farrow exited the project due to creative differences with the script.
 Screenwriters Alan Brown and Sonya Levien had been selected to rewrite Farrow's script.
 Nicholas Ray was then hired to direct for $75,000 for 24 weeks of work.
 Ray then asked Philip Yordan to write a new screenplay.
 Yordan was initially reluctant, but he agreed; he retitled the script to King of Kings.
-At the Vatican, Bronston presented the script, credited to Yordan and Italian theologian playwright Diego Fabbri, to Pope John XXIII, who approved it.
+At the Vatican, Bronston presented the script, credited to Yordan and Italian theologian and playwright Diego Fabbri, to Pope John XXIII, who approved it.